v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - Devices that will enroll for a derived credential must install the Intune Company Portal app.

 - Use Intune to [deploy the DISA Purebred app](#deploy-the-disa-purebred-app) to devices that will enroll for a derived credential.
-This app must be deployed through Intune so that it’s managed and can work with the Intune Company Portal app.
-Users must use this app to complete the derived credential request from DISA Purebred.
+This app must be deployed through Intune so that it’s managed, and can then work with the Intune Company Portal app.
+This app is used by device users to complete the derived credential request.

 - The DISA Purebred app requires a [per-app VPN](../configuration/vpn-settings-configure.md) to ensure the app can access DISA Purebred during enrollment for the derived credential.

-- When requesting a credential for DISA Purebred, users communicate with a live agent to get a series of time-limited one-time passcodes as they work through the enrollment process.
+- Device users must work with a live agent during the enrollment process.
+During enrolment, time-limited one-time passcodes are provided to the user as they proceed through the enrollment process.

+For information getting and configuring the DISA Purebred app, see [Deploy the DISA Purebred app](#deploy-the-disa-purebred-app) later in this article.

 #### Entrust Datacard
 Review the [user workflow for Entrust Datacard](https://review.docs.microsoft.com/intune-user-help/).
 Key requirements for this workflow include: